CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 ## Attachments

-This form enables users to attach documents to the item master.

-Attachments function similarly to those in SAP Business One.
+Use this form to upload essential documents such as MSDS, SOPs, safety sheets, production videos, etc. Works similarly to SAP Business One's attachment function.

 ---